fudapop/hanafuda-art/README.md

 ## Development
-If you would like to run a local copy of Let's Play Koi-Koi for development or testing purposes, follow these steps:
+If you would like to run a local copy for development or testing purposes, follow these steps:

 1. Clone the repository to your local machine.
 2. Install the necessary dependencies by running npm install in the root directory of the project.